Environmental Project Coordinator Jobs in USA with Visa Sponsorship

 How competitive is H-1B sponsorship in the environmental sector?

-Environmental consulting firms file H-1B petitions consistently, and the sector is less competitive for sponsorship than software or finance.
+Environmental consulting firms file H-1B visa petitions consistently, and the sector is less competitive for sponsorship than software or finance.
 Firms like AECOM, Tetra Tech, Jacobs, and WSP appear regularly in Department of Labor LCA disclosure data for environmental coordinator and specialist roles.
 The H-1B lottery remains the main obstacle, not employer willingness.
 Premium processing is available and adds roughly two to three weeks for a decision once selected.

 Can I find Environmental Project Coordinator roles that sponsor visas in one place?